TOG6-6/discord-bot-commands/README.md

 # DISCORD BOT COMMANDS
+**I AM TRYING TO MAKE A PROJECT WHERE PEOPLE CAN MAKE DISCORD.PY BOTS WITH 0% KNOWLEDGE WITH PYTHON OR DISCORD.PY!**

 Every Command You Would Ever Need For Your Discord.py Bot!

 If You Need Any Help, Please Feel Free To DM Me: TOG6#6666